-&lt;sup>28The largest and one of the first internet recruitment providers, monster.com, started in 1994.
+$^{^{34}}$ The largest and one of the first internet recruitment providers, monster.com, started in 1994.

 In terms of timing, the decline in union power lines up very well with our story.
-Farber and Western (2002) document a sharp decline in the number of certification elections in the early 80s, see Figure 6, and interpret this as evidence for an "unfavourable political climate which raises the costs of unionization", induced by the Reagan's policies and in particular his handling of the air-traffic controllers' strike in 1981.
+Farber and Western (2002) document a sharp decline in the number of certification elections in the early 80s and interpret this as evidence for an "unfavourable political climate which raises the costs of unionization", induced by the Reagan's policies and in particular his handling of the air-traffic controllers' strike in 1981.
+Moreover, recent evidence suggests that union power is an important institution to explain differences in labor market volatility across countries and time periods, see Kent, Smith, and Holloway (2005), Bertola and LoPrete (2009) and Gnocchi and Pappa (2009).
 A logical next step for future research would be to write down a model with unions and endogenize the reduction in labor market frictions.